MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <summary>How do I keep a specific thread shown alongside my content?</summary>

-Collaborative Stageview from a deep link or API comes with the additional threadId parameter.
+Collaborative Stageview from a deep link or stageView API comes with the additional `threadId` parameter.
 You can explicitly define the chat thread to be displayed in the side panel for your specific `contentUrl`.
-For more information about retrieving a threadId, see [get conversation thread](/graph/api/group-get-thread).
+For more information about retrieving a `threadId`, see [get conversation thread](/graph/api/group-get-thread).

 </br>